 The carrying value of long-term debt is recorded at amortized cost.
-At March 31, 2015 and December 31, 2014, the estimated fair value of the Company's Secured Notes and Senior Notes approximated \$1,409.8 million and \$1,485.4 million, in the aggregate, respectively.
+At September 30, 2015, the estimated fair value of the Company's Senior Notes approximated \$1,064.9 million, in the aggregate.
+At December 31, 2014, the estimated fair value of the Company's Secured Notes and Senior Notes approximated \$1,485.4 million, in the aggregate.
 The Company's long-term debt under the Credit Facilities Agreement approximated fair value.
 The fair values were estimated using the quoted market prices and current interest rates offered for similar debt issuances.
 Long-term debt is categorized as Level 2 under the fair value hierarchy.
-See note 10 titled "Long - Term Debt" for the carrying values of the individual components of the Company's long-term debt.
+See Note 10 titled "Long - Term Debt" for the carrying values of the individual components of the Company's long-term debt.